 How Parents and Caring Adults Can Support Moral Development

-The process of values and moral development in adolescence not only helps adolescents become engaged in society, it also supports optimal health.
-For example, research has linked faith-based participation and spirituality with positive social ties, higher self-esteem, and lower substance use.
+The process of moral and values development in adolescence not only helps adolescents become engaged in society, it also supports optimal health.
+For example, research has linked faith-based participation and spirituality with positive social ties, higher self-esteem, and lower rates of substance use.
 During this time of questioning, adolescents often want to talk to parents and other adults such as coaches, teachers, and counselors.
 The four in five adolescents who attend religious services at least once a year may look to their faith tradition for supportive adults.
-No matter what your role in young people’s lives, these tips can help you create a space where youth thrive and feel safe to build their values and health.
+No matter what your role in young people’s lives, these tips can help you create a space where youth can thrive.

 - Talk honestly and openly about your values.
-Adolescents not only want to know the whys and hows of what you believe, their brains are primed to learn that information.
 Even though it may not always seem like it, teens do care about what their adult role models think and appreciate when parents and other adults are “real” with them.
-You don’t need to wait for them to come to you to start this conversation.
+You don’t need to wait for them to come to you to start a conversation.
 The news, TV shows, movies, and other media can be conversation starters.
 Sharing your story about how different life events shaped you helps adolescents process their own ideas.

 - Listen and don’t judge.
 When adolescents share their concerns, they are making themselves vulnerable to your opinion.
 Listening to them and treating their questions as valid will help them feel safe and also will make it more likely that they will continue coming to you for advice.
-Also, help teens know that it is okay to make mistakes.
+You can let teens know that it's okay to make mistakes.

 - Model how to disagree.
 Different backgrounds and viewpoints mean people do not always agree, and teens in your life will be no exception.
 It is okay if your adolescent’s views do not perfectly match yours.
 By showing teens respect when views differ, you teach them how to hold on to their values and maintain their relationships even when people hold different opinions.